 Battery-Powered Halo Beacon from Kit (including disassembled view)

-Turn on the Halo Beacon by pressing on the halo logo and holding for 3 seconds until the blue LED turns on, and then release.
+Turn on the Halo Beacon by pressing on the halo logo and holding for 3 seconds until the blue light turns on, and then release.
 To turn it off, hold down again for 3 seconds.
-Confirm, after releasing, that the blue power LED blinks 5 times.
+Confirm, after releasing, that the blue power light blinks 5 times.

 The Halo Beacon from your kit uses a replaceable calculator-style CR2025 battery.
 Use the disassembly view in the figure above to assist with battery replacement.